zbenmo/passing_the_torch/docs/neural_networks.md

  tensor([0.2331], requires_grad=True)]
 ```

-Values above may differ as I ran in in another opportunity.
+Values above may differ as I ran the snippet in another opportunity.
 The ability to have the ```state_dict``` of a model will help us when we want to save a copy of a model on disk.
 If we fail to save the parameters, we'll need to train and verify each time we need such a model.
 The real value of a model is one that was trained and gave us good results on unseen dataset.
 ```parameters``` will be useful for us when we want to select what parameters to train / fine-tune.